0xA1M/clog/README.md

 make test
 ```

-This will compile and execute all test cases, verifying that the logger functions as expected.
+This will compile and execute all test cases, verifying that the clog functions as expected.

 ### Test Structure